"This work looks really impressive and important. I admire your work in this area immensely." Prof. Tim Flannery, Climate Council. 13/6/2017

 For the State’s 432,575ha of native forests in southeast NSW, the Great Southern Forest recommends that Federal and State Governments:

 1. Espouse a new, ethically responsible long-term vision based on recognition that our public native forests now have greater environmental and economic value if left standing than being logged for woodchips; and acknowledge that plantation timbers surpass our domestic and export wood needs.

-2. Endorse changing management of these biodiverse ecosystems from destructive and loss-making logging under the failed RFA regimes to their crucial roles in the climate and water cycles, and to their major contributions to species diversity and community well-being.
+2. Endorse changing management of these biodiverse ecosystems from destructive and loss-making logging under outdated, failed RFA regimes to their crucial roles in the climate and water cycles, and now halt and reverse declines in their major contributions to species diversity and community well-being.

-3. Develop new management arrangements for the forests and, drawing on the best scientific advice and the knowledge of Traditional Owners, train a highly skilled workforce for diverse regional jobs in forest restoration and adaptation.
+3. Develop new management arrangements by drawing on science and Aboriginal land management knowledge to empower Traditional Owners and others to participate in a highly skilled workforce in diverse regional jobs in forest restoration and adaptation.

-4. Share the value and respect regional communities have for our native forests: for their carbon sequestration and climate mitigation benefits; for their intrinsic uniqueness and beauty; and, for all their living creatures.
+4. Acknowledge the respect regional communities have: for our native forests and the life they support; for their carbon sequestration and climate mitigation benefits; and for their intrinsic uniqueness and beauty.

 These organisations represent about 130,000 GSF supporters - and counting!